MiamiOH-CSE274/Portfolio/README.md

 7 - Implement graph algorithms
 ----
-One can see an implementation of my Graph algorithms in my Graph project.
+One can see an implementation of my Graph algorithms in my Graph project, showing I have both an understanding of how they should work and how to implement them correctly.

 * https://github.com/MiamiOH_CSE274/08_Graph_Lab/tree/emrickgj

 21 - Determine space and time requirements of common data structure methods
 -----
-Possible sources of evidence (do up to 3 of these, up to 7 points for each):

 Looking at my Linked_List_Lab and Queue lab, I believe I have the space and time requirements of these common data structure methods.
 I also have the Heap Lab, which also takes into consideration the space and time requirements, and analyzes them as well.

+Each of them will detail on the best/worst of each data structure.

 * https://github.com/MiamiOH-CSE274/03_Queue_Lab/tree/emrickgj